 Most people under a certain age haven’t given much thought to a Will.
 Either they’re not at the age when death is something that enters their thinking, unexpected or not, or they don’t think they have enough assets of value that are worth worrying about if they should die.
 Wills are something for those later in life, closer to the end, and with more to divide amongst grown children and grandchildren.
-A will is definitely not something we want to think about in the prime of our lives, because who wants to think about death at any point?
+A Will is definitely not something we want to think about in the prime of our lives, because who wants to think about death at any point?

-Anyone of age with a family and minimal possessions would do well to have a will in case of the unexpected.
+Anyone of age with a family and minimal possessions would do well to have a Will in case of the unexpected.
 Wills are not just for passing on items; they’re particularly important for those with children or pets to make sure that the care and guardianship of dependents are in writing, rather than left up to the judgment of the courts.

 If you’re a young adult, you’re old enough to have accumulated some stuff and, with any luck, a little bit of money.
 It’s probably not enough money for you to have thought about a Will, though, particularly if you don’t have any kids beyond the four-legged kind.
 And if we’re being honest, most of us, young and old, have wondered why any of that planning matters, because, after all, we’re dead, so it’s not our problem — maybe not our best moment, but an honest one.

-Millennials aren’t alone in not planning for the end; while only 18% of those aged 18-34 have a Qill, the numbers for those through their mid-fifties aren’t that much better, particularly given that those groups are more likely to have more people and things that need to be taken care of.
+Millennials aren’t alone in not planning for the end; while only 18% of those aged 18-34 have a Will, the numbers for those through their mid-50s aren’t that much better, particularly given that those groups are more likely to have more people and things that need to be taken care of.
 Nevertheless, everyone has something of value, and every adult should plan how they want their possessions divided should they pass; otherwise, it’s left to the courts.

 What young people may yet lack in accumulated tangible assets they make up for in digital content.
-In addition to planning for the distribution of your physical possessions, a will can account for how to handle your pictures and videos and digital accounts — it might seem trivial in the bigger scope, but they do represent a chronicle of your life that you loved ones will want to hold onto.
+In addition to planning for the distribution of your physical possessions, a will can account for how to handle your pictures and videos and digital accounts — it might seem trivial in the bigger scope, but they do represent a chronicle of your life that your loved ones will want to hold onto.
 At the very least, you want to save your family the difficulty of having to deal with the probate process, in which a court would determine what to do with your assets upon your death.

 And if you do have furry children, you want to make sure that your pets are taken care of after your death and given to a friend or family member that will provide the best home for your faithful companion.
 An oral agreement or understanding likely isn’t enough; make sure those details are down in writing in case of your untimely demise.
 Also, a bit of a finer point, but check with an expert to ensure that you have the correct number of witnesses for your signature, as it varies by state.